 How Do I Pay My Property Taxes in Los Angeles?

-Property taxes in Los Angeles are paid semi-annually, with bills issued by the Los Angeles County Tax Collector.
-The first installment is due on November 1st and becomes delinquent if not paid by December 10th.
-The second installment is due by February 1st and becomes delinquent if not paid by April 10th.
+Property taxes are payable semiannually and are mailed by the Los Angeles County Tax Collector.
+The “first installment” is due on November 1st of each year but is delinquent if not paid by December 10th of that year.
+The “second installment” is due on February 1st of each year but is delinquent if not paid by April 10th of that year.

 What Happens If I Don’t Pay My Property Tax on Time?